15 of the best day trips from Sydney, Australia.

 All of these day trips I’ve done myself, and can highly recommend them to all other travelers in Australia!

-This rugged mountain range is one of the most popular day trips from the city.
+The rugged mountain range of Blue Mountains National Park is one of the most popular day trips from the city.

 It’s only an hour west of central Sydney, so it makes a quick and easy excursion.